 Along the cycle trail, you can stop at any time and take in all the amazing views.
 These include views of the Humbolt Mountains towards Glenorchy, the steep peak of Cecil Peak, the rolling hills of the Mt Nicholas Station and much more.
 However, it’s not just the views you get to see.

 Both the Mt Nicholas and Walter Peak Stations are working farms.
 This means you get to see all the farm animals along the way.
-With many different paddocks along the cycle trail as well as many free roaming, you’re never far from the animals that call these stations home.
+With many different paddocks along the cycle, you’re never far from the animals that call these stations home.
 Both stations are merino wool farms which means you will get to see the sheep that produce this amazing wool.
 Some of the other animals you can see are farm dogs, horses, cows, and bulls.
-And in spring, lambs and calves too!
+And in spring, lambs and calves too.